KarloBorovcak/March_Madness_prediction/README.md

 Opp. - Opponnent total points scored

 MP - Total minutes played
-FG
+FG - Total field goals made
-FGA
+FGA - Total field goal attempts
-FG%
+FG% - Field goal percentage

-3P
+3P - Total three pointers made
-3PA
+3PA - Total three point attempts
-3P%
+3P% - Three point percentage

-FT
+FT - Total free throws made
-FTA
+FTA - Total free throw attempts
-FT%
+FT% -  Free throw percentage

-ORB
+ORB - Offensive rebounds
-TRB
+TRB - Total rebounds

-AST
+AST - Total asists
-STL
+STL - Total steals
-BLK
+BLK - Total blocks
-TOV
+TOV - Total turnovers
-PF
+PF - Total personal fouls

-Pace
+Pace - (Pace Factor) An estimate of school possessions per 40 minutes

-ORtg
+ORtg - (Offensive Rating) An estimate of points scored per 100 possessions

-FTr
+FTr - (Free Throw Attempt Rate) Number of FT Attempts Per FG Attempt

-3PAr
+3PAr - (3-Point Attempt Rate) Percentage of FG Attempts from 3-Point Range

-TS%
+TS% - (True Shooting Percentage) A measure of shooting efficiency that takes into account 2-point field goals, 3-point field goals, and free throws

-TRB%
+TRB% - (Total Rebound Percentage) An estimate of the percentage of available rebounds a player grabbed while he was on the floor

-AST%
+AST% - (Assist Percentage) An estimate of the percentage of teammate field goals a player assisted while he was on the floor

-STL%
+STL% - (Steal Percentage) An estimate of the percentage of opponent possessions that end with a steal by the player while he was on the floor

-BLK%
+BLK% - (Block Percentage) An estimate of the percentage of opponent two-point field goal attempts blocked by the player while he was on the floor

-eFG%
+eFG% - (Effective Field Goal Percentage) this statistic adjusts for the fact that a 3-point field goal is worth one more point than a 2-point field goal

-TOV%
+TOV% - (Turnover Percentage) an estimate of turnovers per 100 plays

-ORB%
+ORB% - (Offensive Rebound Percentage) an estimate of the percentage of available offensive rebounds a player grabbed while he was on the floor

-FT/FGA
+FT/FGA - Free Throws Per Field Goal Attempt